OpenGradient/.github/profile/README.md

   <h3 align="center">OpenGradient</h3>

   <p align="center">
-  OpenGradient is the leading research lab building at the frontier of AI and blockchain computing
+  OpenGradient is the leading research lab building at the frontier of AI and blockchain computing.
+We are building the world's leading decentralized network for verifiable AI computing: host models, run secure inference, and deploy agents onchain.
     <br />
     <a href="https://docs.opengradient.ai/"><strong>Documentation</strong></a>
     <br />